Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Here, we will learn how to read a Text File containing the names of Employees, each separated with a comma, and write them into a new Access table.
+Here, we will learn how to read a Text File containing the names of Employees, each separated by a comma, and write them into a new Access table.
 An Image of a sample text file is given below:

 An Image of the output Access Table, with a single column, is given below for reference.